OSGeo/gdal/doc/source/programs/gdal_grid.rst

     times, but at least one layer name or a :option:`-sql` option must be specified.

+    If a layer is not found a (non-fatal) error message is printed and it is skipped.

 .. option:: -where <expression>

     An optional SQL WHERE style query expression to be applied to select features